A TTL-based Approach for Content Placement in Edge Networks: Linear Edge Network

-In Sections~\ref{sec:line-utility-max-mcdp} and~\ref{sec:line-utility-max-mcd}, we formulated convex utility maximization problems with a fixed cache size.
+In Section~\ref{sec:line-utility-max}, we formulated convex utility maximization problems with a fixed cache size.
 However, system parameters (e.g. cache size and request processes) can change over time, so it is not feasible to solve the optimization offline and implement the optimal strategy.
-Thus, we need to design online algorithms to implement the optimal strategy and adapt to the changes in the presence of limited information.
-In the following, we develop such an algorithm for MCDP.
-A similar algorithm exists for MCD and is omitted due to space constraints.
+Thus, we need to design {distributed} algorithms to implement the optimal strategy and adapt to the changes in the presence of limited information.